-Action # Title Description Total Funds Contributing 2.1 PBIS/MTSS Training Training to support the efforts in improving our school cultures to support the behavioral and motivational adjustments required for low SES and EL students to achieve is modeled through our PBIS/MTSS systems implementation. \$35,000.00 Yes 2.2 Social-Emotional well-being The focus on available topics related to helping teachers and classified work with and understanding the effects of trauma and the social well-being of students that impact student achievement, especially Low SES, EL, and Foster students. \$25,000.00 Yes 2.3 Athletics budgets (HS) Our athletics programs enhance students' connections to school, as evidenced by educational partner feedback and educational data on student connections to quality extracurricular activities.
-Coaches will all be trained to use a common language related to our MTSS/SEL implementation.
-This focus is to increase connections between school, home, and school activities to increase participation in the unduplicated counts. \$418,750.00 Yes 2.4 Athletic Budgets (MS) Students' Connection to school is enhanced through our Athletics programs as evidenced by educational partner feedback and educational data on student connection to quality extra-curricular activities.
-Coaches will all be trained to use a common language related to our MTSS/SEL implementation.
+Action # Title Description Total Funds Contributing 2.1 PBIS Training and Data Analysis Training to support the efforts in improving school cultures to support the behavioral and motivational adjustments required for low SES and EL students to achieve is modeled through our implementation of the PBIS systems. \$35,000.00 Yes 2.2 Social-Emotional well-being Professional development and supplies to support topics related to helping teachers and classified work with and understanding the effects of trauma and the social well-being of students that impact student achievement, especially Low SES, EL, and Foster students. \$25,000.00 Yes 2.3 Athletics budgets (HS) Our athletics programs enhance students' connection to school, as evidenced by educational partner feedback and educational data on student connection to quality extracurricular activities.
+This focus is to increase Low SES schools. \$418,750.00 Yes 2.4 Athletic Budgets (MS) Our athletics programs enhance students' connection to school, as evidenced by educational partner feedback and educational data on student connection to quality extracurricular activities.
 This focus is to increase Low SES schools. \$100,000.00 Yes